AI Safety Governance in 2026: Moving Beyond Compliance Checklists

 When things go wrong with AI systems, speed matters.
 Pre-define escalation paths, rollback procedures, and communication templates for common failure scenarios.

 Practice incident response through simulations.
 Teams that have rehearsed failure scenarios respond faster and with more confidence when real incidents occur.
+A 30-minute incident response that's been practiced beats a perfect playbook that's never been tested.

 Cross-functional ownership